How can I terminate my in-laws' guardianship over my son in NJ?

 Answer:

-As the Father you are the natural guardian so you have the same rights you had before the guardianship was set up.
-However, the guardianship in NJ can be terminated by order of the Court if desired
+As the father, you are the natural guardian and retain the same rights you had before the guardianship was established.
+However, to formally terminate the guardianship in New Jersey, you will need to file a request with the court for an order to end it.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.